-I’d also like to take a moment to thank Nico Pemantle from Athletics Nation for his time, expertise and graciousness in helping me ensure I covered more or less every player in contention for Oakland’s 25-man roster.
+I’d also like to take a moment to thank both Joey Matschulat from Baseball Time in Arlington and Adam Morris from Lone Star Ball for their time, expertise and graciousness in helping me ensure I covered more or less every player in contention for Texas’ 25-man roster.

 LIKE TYA ON FACEBOOK

 - TYA To Merge With It’s About The Money, Stupid